Private Rental Housing (Housing Choice Voucher / Section 8)

 - 105 project-based vouchers for the low-income elderly (55 years and older) residents of Serenity Towers

-- 162 project-based vouchers for qualified elderly residents of the Philip Benjamin Tower
+- 162 project-based vouchers for qualified elderly (55 and older) residents of the Philip Benjamin Tower

 - 40 project-based vouchers for the homeless at the Pinellas Hope II transitional housing facility